rywndr/js-taskmanager/README.md

 - Our trusty switch statements identify your precise intent based on the button you click. 🎯

-- Depending on whether you choose to complete, edit, or delete a task, the corresponding code block springs into action, fulfilling your wishes!
+- Depending on whether you choose to complete, edit, or delete a task, the corresponding code block springs into action!

 ## 🚨 Try-Catch-Finally Statements

 ### Error Handling

-When things get dicey, our try-catch-finally statements step in to save the day! ⚡ They're like your task's guardian angels! 😇
+When things get dicey, our try-catch-finally statements step in to save the day! ⚡😇

 ```javascript
     case button.classList.contains('edit'):